 Since high school graduation, I have not kept up with many high school friends.
-So you can imagine how surprised I was to see a high school friend sending me a Facebook message about financial independence a few weeks ago.
+So you can imagine how surprised I was to see a high school friend sending me a Facebook message about financial independence retire early a few weeks ago.
 Turned out he recognized me from a FinCon picture Kristy & Bryce posted on their Millennial Revolution blog front page… I guess I haven’t changed that much since high school!

-What’s even cooler is that during our message exchanges, he told me it he is financially independent and plans to retire next year.
+What’s even cooler is that during our message exchanges, he told me it he is financially independent living in Canada and plans to retire next year.
 He was super excited that he found out that we can talk about FIRE.
 It’s not every day that you find out a high school friend eats and breathes FIRE!
 I figured this would be a great opportunity to do an interview with him.
 Take it away S!

 After university I started a business.
 At first it didn’t make very much money – I was making less than minimum wage for quite a few years.
 But I loved the work and I didn’t want to quit.
 The only way to survive was to keep my expenses extremely low.
 I wasn’t saving much at that point because my income was so low.